MicrosoftDocs/microsoft-365-docs-pr.sv-SE/microsoft-365/security/office-365-security/help-and-support-for-eop.md

 ### <a name="ask-for-help-on-the-web"></a>Be om hjälp på webben

-1. Logga in på administrationscentret för Microsoft 365.
+1. Logga in på Microsoft 365 administrationscenter.

 2. Gå till **support** \> **Be om ny** \> **supportbegäran**